modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 ```

 We get one 5 line error for `/speedlify/` and it tells us it's missing 495 times + 3 examples usages.
 Afterward, we find very clearly more missing references and where they occurred.

-### Verdict Requirement Useful Output
+### A clear winner

 Comparing those two outputs makes it pretty clear to me that `Missing File Focused` will make more sense if there is a chance that some links will be broken everywhere.
-The main reason being that it will not drown useful information in a lot of similar errors.
+My implementation focuses on missing links in its output.
+This is crucial, because it allows developers to know where to focus their efforts first to get the biggest wins.

-## Requirement Speed
+## Focusing on Speed

 Speed is always nice to have but in this case, it's probably vital.
 I need this to be fast so that I can run it potentially on every save.
+Speed is also very important in case the tool runs in a CI for example.
+For projects with extensive documentation, we don't want to hog the CI only to check for documentation.

-Luckily html is an awesome language to analyze as it's declarative which means you can read and analyze it at the same time.
-This may even mean that the html is already processed by the time the file is done reading.
+Luckily HTML is an awesome language to analyze as it's declarative, which means you can read and analyze it at the same time.
+This may even mean that the HTML is already processed by the time the file is done reading.

-With this knowledge I was hopeful but reality didn't deliver 😅
-The only tool that could keep up with the speed I needed was implemented in GO.
+With this knowledge I was hopeful but reality didn't deliver 😅.
+The only tool that could keep up with the speed I needed was implemented in [Go](https://golang.org/).

-It seems that most tools use sophisticated parsers meant to create full syntax trees of your html.
+It seems that most tools use sophisticated parsers meant to create full syntax trees of your HTML.
-However in reality for link checking all you need to know are the ids and the hrefs.
+In reality for link checking all you need to know are the *id* and the *href* attributes.

-I have been using [sax-wasm](https://github.com/justinwilaby/sax-wasm) in a few situations before and it seems to support streaming.
-So that could be fast 🤞
+I have been using [sax-wasm](https://github.com/justinwilaby/sax-wasm) in a few situations before and I knew it supported streaming.
+I knew that way it could be FAST 🤞!

-So we know that theoretically, it should be possible to be fast - but what should be our goal?
+How fast are we talking about though?

-To not disturb too much during writing/development it should be finished within 1s for a small site (up to 200 pages).
+As a rule of thumb, I decided that the analysis should be finished within 1s for a small site (up to 200 pages).
+The main reason is already listed above :  To not disturb too much during writing/development and run it on save.
 For medium sites (2000-1000 pages), it's reasonable if it takes a little longer - let's aim for less than 5 seconds.
 This will probably be a breaking point where you execute it only on-demand and in the CI instead of executing it on every save.

-## Requirement Node Based & Small Dependency Tree
+## Being part of the NodeJS ecosystem

+My daily workflow is hugely dominated by Javascript, so it was only natural to want to stay in the same environment if I could reach my earlier requirements with it.
-The end goal is to integrate it within a bigger WIP system called Rocket which is node-based so therefore it will need to at least support node.
-Having it standalone makes it more versatile and easier to maintain/test.
+On top of this, the end goal is to integrate it within a bigger WIP system called [Rocket](https://github.com/modernweb-dev/rocket) which is node-based so therefore it will need to at least support NodeJS.
+Having it standalone (usable via `npx`) also makes it more versatile and easier to maintain/test.

+## Focusing on a small Dependency Tree

-Last but not least the JavaScript ecosystem is a "violent" environment.
-Lot's of changes/improvements happen all the time.
+The JavaScript and NodeJs ecosystems are very versatile and constantly shifting.
+Lots of changes/improvements happen all the time.
 It's often hard to keep up.
-Therefore having a small dependency tree is something to always thrive for.
+Therefore having a small dependency tree is something to always thrive for because it will reduce the maintenance burden down the line.
+And as added benefit, it makes it smaller and easily embeddable as less stuff has to go down the wire.
+Lean is king.

 ## Solution

-In the end because of the requirements I had to implement yet another solution 😅
+As already mentioned I went on and implement a link checker myself 😅.
+So far it fits all my requirements so I call it a success!
+You can find it [here](https://www.npmjs.com/package/check-html-links).

 I call it `check-html-links` - e.g. no broken links or assets

-The Features are:
+The Features of this V1 are:

-- extracts all href, src, srset
+* extracts all href, src, srset
-- use a wasm parser (sax-wasm)
+* use a wasm parser (sax-wasm)
-- stream the html for performance
+* stream the html for performance
-- check if file or id within file exist
+* check if file or id within file exist
-- focus on missing references/sources
+* focus on missing references/sources

 ## Usage